 She grew up with multiple cats in the house and the only cat she ever had a problem with was another breeding queen, and that cat did not have a very nice temperament.
 Will she fight with a new cat?
 I am pretty confident she won’t, but will he fight with her?
 I don’t know.

 The cat we have selected is Lionel.
 He was picked up from the pound in a terrible state and is somewhere between 4 and 6 years old.
-He is grumpy and does not like adoption days, so we are taking him as he has been unable to find a forever home.
+He is grumpy and does not like adoption days, to be touched or picked up.
+We are taking him as he has been unable to find a forever home.
 We debated between Lionel and Merlin, but there have been inquiries about adopting Merlin so we ended up deciding to go with the cat who had the least opportunity.

 For most of the concerns and the questions, I don’t have answers (although he will be vaccinated, have a full health check and costs will be covered), except one.